mlg-blog/mlg-blog.github.io/_drafts/2021-07-20-subnetwork-inference.md

 comments:   true
 image:      /assets/images/subnetwork-inference/d_prediction.png
 excerpt: |
-    This blog post describes <i>subnetwork inference</i>, a Bayesian deep learning method where inference is done over only a small, carefully selected subset of the model weights instead of all weights.
-This allows using expressive posterior approximations (<i>e.g.</i> full covariance Gaussian distributions) that would otherwise be intractable.
+    Bayesian inference has the potential to address shortcomings of deep neural networks (DNNs) such as poor calibration.
+However, scaling Bayesian methods to modern DNNs is challenging.
+This blog post describes <i>subnetwork inference</i>, a method that tackles this issue by doing inference over only a small, carefully selected subset of the DNN weights.
 ---